 WASHINGTON, DC – Today, President Obama and the Environmental Protection Agency (EPA) announced the first-ever nationwide standard for mercury and air toxics pollution from power plants.
 A record 907,000 Americans submitted comments on the standard, which is expected to cut toxic mercury pollution from power plants by 90 percent.

-“Today President Obama stood up to the polluters and protected kids’ health,” said Paul Rolfe, federal field organizer for Environment Florida.
-“This landmark achievement reflects what every parent knows, which is that powering our homes should not poison Florida’s kids.”
+“Today President Obama stood up to the polluters and protected kids’ health,” said Sarah Bucci, Federal Field Organizer with Environment Maryland.
+“This landmark achievement reflects what every parent knows, which is that powering our homes should not poison Maryland’s kids.”

 Right now, mercury pollution is so widespread that one in ten American women of childbearing age has enough mercury in her blood to put her baby at risk, should she become pregnant.
 By limiting emissions of mercury and air toxics from power plants, the Obama administration’s new standard is expected to prevent 130,000 cases of childhood asthma symptoms and save 11,000 lives every year.

-For decades, the coal industry, many utilities and their allies in Congress, and past administrations have successfully delayed cutting mercury and other toxic air pollutants from power plants, even though technology to control toxic air pollution is widely available, and already being used by some power plants.
+For decades, the coal industry, many utilities and their allies in Congress and past administrations have successfully delayed cutting mercury and other toxic air pollutants from power plants to protect public health, even though technology to control toxic air pollution is widely available, and already being used by some power plants.

-“It’s abundantly clear that Floridians and people across the country want cleaner air, healthier kids, and less toxic pollution spewed into our air, and thankfully, President Obama and EPA are taking action,” said Rolfe.
-“This landmark standard will improve Floridians’ quality of life and protect children today and for generations to come from known poisons.”
+“It’s abundantly clear that Marylanders and people across the country want cleaner air, healthier kids, and less toxic pollution spewed into our air, and thankfully, President Obama and EPA are taking action,” said Bucci.
+“This landmark standard will improve the quality of life for Maryland families and protect children today and for generations to come from known poisons.”